Samui Elephant Sanctuary

 Elephant Nature Park is a concept started in 1992 with Lek Chailert, who is the founder.

 She started to rescue elephants from that time with 83 elephants.
-The main park is situated in Chiang Mai, in the Northern of Thailand, which is a rescue and rehabilitation centre.
+The main park is situated in Chiang Mai, in the north of Thailand, which is a rescue and rehabilitation centre.
 They receive elephants that come from this elephant tourism industry in order to live out the rest of their days in peace.

 Travel blogger and photographer from Switzerland.